-- 1. On the Saving the import definition page, enable the Import data option. - 2.
+- 1. In Data Import, on the Saving the import definition page, set the Import data option. - 2.
 To start the import, click Next.

 After importing has finished the processing result are displayed.
 If errors occur during the importing process you can view them with Show.